 How do you do all of this?

-Simple … first, set up your site as shown in Part 2.
-Then, get it all configured as shown in Part 3.
-Once all of this is in place, you then automate various processes using plugins like the ones discussed in the section below.
+Simple … first, set up your WordPress website or blog as described in Part 2.
+Then, get everything configured as described in Part 3.
+Once all of this is in place, you can then automate the content distribution with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some examples of traffic-generation plugins that can help to:
+Let’s take a look now at a number of traffic-generation WordPress plugins that can:

-- Syndicate content automatically to social media sites and social bookmarking websites
+- Distribute content to social sites and social bookmarking websites

-- Post content via RSS to other web properties
+- Post content to other blogs via RSS

 Jetpack

-You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, Google+, LinkedIn and more as soon as you publish new content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/